Access to HPC resources

 Applicants, universities, and HPC centres are briefed about the result.

-Resources are expected to be ready for use on 1st of July
+Resources are expected to be ready for use in mid-January 2025

-15th of June -1st of July AU is free to dispose of a part of the HPC-ressourcer itself.
+15th of December - mid-January 2025 AU is free to dispose of a part of the HPC-ressourcer itself.
 These resources are granted to those AU-applicants, who did not receive resources from DeiC, if the researchers in question decide to apply to the HPC Forum.
 The Forum handles these applications at their first meeting after the DeiC results are announced.

 About DeiC’s HPC resources